Soriana: Soriana Express

 Soriana Express is a sub-format of Soriana Mercado created in 2010.
 It is designed for areas, cities, or towns where neither Soriana Híper nor Soriana Mercado can be established, typically in municipalities with populations of 10,000 to 90,000.
-Stores have an average sales floor area of about 1,500 m² and are located mainly in lower- and middle-income areas.
+Stores have an average sales floor area of about 1,500 m^{2} and are located mainly in lower- and middle-income areas.
 They offer a range of groceries, clothing, prepared foods, perishables, and general merchandise in a compact but comprehensive format.

 As a rural supermarket, Soriana Express competes primarily with: